Michael Caines

 Michael Andrew Caines MBE DL (born 3 January 1969) is an English chef born in Exeter, Devon.

 He was head chef of Gidleigh Park in Devon until January 2016.
-He is currently the executive chef of the Lympstone Manor hotel between Exeter and Exmouth, which holds one Michelin star.
+He is currently the chef owner of the Lympstone Manor hotel between Exeter and Exmouth, which holds one Michelin star.

-Biography
+Early life

 Caines was born in Exeter in 1969 and was adopted by Patricia and Peter Caines, one of six offspring.
 He studied catering at Exeter College.
 From 1987 to 1989 he worked at the Grosvenor House Hotel, Park Lane in London, followed by three years working under his mentor Raymond Blanc at Le Manoir aux Quat' Saisons in Oxfordshire.
 He then moved to France to study under Bernard Loiseau in Saulieu and Joël Robuchon in Paris.

 He became the Head Chef at the one Michelin starred Gidleigh Park in 1994 but lost his right arm in a car accident soon afterwards.
 In 1999, Gidleigh Park was awarded a second Michelin Star, and in 2001 Caines won Chef of the Year at The Catey Awards.
 Caines departed Gidleigh Park in January 2016 and was replaced by Michelin-starred chef, Michael Wignall.

 Michael Caines Restaurants Ltd was founded in 1999 and the Michael Caines Restaurant opened at the Bristol Marriott Royal in July 2003.
 However, a meeting with Andrew Brownsword in early 2000 resulted in a partnership and the purchase of the Royal Clarence Hotel, Exeter in October 2000.
 In 2016 the hotel closed as the result of a devastating fire.

 Together they developed the ABode Hotels concept.
 There are 5 hotels in ABode Hotels: Exeter, Canterbury, Glasgow, Manchester, and Chester.
 Caines was also executive chef for The Bath Priory from 2009 until 2017, a position now held by Michael Nizzero.
 He was appointed Director of Food & Beverage for Andrew Brownsword Hotels in 2012, a role he held until July 2014.

 Caines became involved in catering for the Williams Formula 1 team in 2013 and, as of the 2017 Grand Prix season, is seen regularly in Williams attire in the paddock.

 Caines and John Burton Race represented the Southwest of England in the BBC television series Great British Menu in 2006.
 Caines beat the Dartmouth based chef to go on to the final round.

 Caines launched The Michael Caines Academy in 2011 at Exeter College.
 In 2015, Caines resigned from Gidleigh Park and ABode Hotels to pursue other business interests.